yxzhang15/PCR/README.md

 This repository provides a summary of deep learning based point cloud registration algorithms.

+If you find this repository helpful, we would greatly appreciate it if you could cite our paper: http://arxiv.org/abs/2404.13830.

 We classify registration algorithms into supervised and unsupervised, as follows.

 [Supervised Point Cloud Registration Methods](#supervised)